Canon 200D vs Nikon D700

-The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D700 are two digital cameras that were announced, respectively, in June 2017 and July 2008.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D700 are two digital cameras that were revealed to the public, respectively, in June 2017 and July 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame (D700) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 12.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 12.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Nikon D700

-An illustration of the physical size and weight of the Canon 200D and the Nikon D700 is provided in the side-by-side display below.
+The physical size and weight of the Canon 200D and the Nikon D700 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is considerably larger (59 percent) than the Canon 200D.
 Moreover, the D700 is substantially heavier (137 percent) than the 200D.
 It is noteworthy in this context that the D700 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.